-In a randomized cross-over study of children and adults with asthma, no increase in asthma exacerbations was reported for either age group (210), and a second study indicated no increase in wheezing among vaccinated asthmatic children (130).
-One study (123) reported that 20%-28% of children with asthma aged 9 months-18 years had local pain and swelling at the site of influenza vaccination, and another study (113) reported that 23% of children aged 6 months-4 years with chronic heart or lung disease had local reactions.
-A blinded, randomized, cross-over study of 1,952 adults and children with asthma demonstrated that only self-reported "body aches" were reported more frequently after TIV (25%) than placeboinjection (21%) (210).
-However, a placebo-controlled trial of TIV indicated no difference in local reactions among 53 children aged 6 months-6 years with high-risk medical conditions or among 305 healthy children aged 3-12 years (114).
+In a randomized cross-over study of children and adults with asthma, no increase in asthma exacerbations was reported for either age group (194), and two additional studies also have indicated no increase in wheezing among vaccinated asthmatic children (114) or adults (195).
+One study reported that 20%-28% of children with asthma aged 9 months-18 years had local pain and swelling at the site of influenza vaccination (104), and another study reported that 23% of children aged 6 months-4 years with chronic heart or lung disease had local reactions (93).
+A blinded, randomized, cross-over study of 1,952 adults and children with asthma demonstrated that only self-reported "body aches" were reported more frequently after TIV (25%) than placebo-injection (21%) (194).
+However, a placebo-controlled trial of TIV indicated no difference in local reactions among 53 children aged 6 months-6 years with high-risk medical conditions or among 305 healthy children aged 3-12 years (97).

-Among children with high-risk medical conditions, one study of 52 children aged 6 months-3 years reported fever among 27% and irritability and insomnia among 25% (113); and a study among 33 children aged 6-18 months reported that one child had irritability and one had a fever and seizure after vaccination (211).
+Among children with high-risk medical conditions, one study of 52 children aged 6 months-3 years reported fever among 27% and irritability and insomnia among 25% (93); and a study among 33 children aged 6-18 months reported that one child had irritability and one had a fever and seizure after vaccination (196).
 No placebo comparison group was used in these studies.